 Equally, I don’t understand how Herbert ended up in the army in Mesopotamia (Iraq) in the aftermath of the Great War.
-Following the death of his brother Sid, and with Harry and Fred on the other side of the world in Canada (with Harry recovering from an extremely near miss at Passchendaele), I can only imagine their mothers thoughts.
-Maybe life was tough enough for Herbert that the army seemed a good safe career choice, especially as a medic; or it was just an escape from a tough home environment.
-Either way, in the summer of 1920, Private 7253119 Herbert Crook, Royal Army Medical Corps, found himself in the baking heat of Mesopotamia.
-We have no record of how or when he came to enlist.
-He was 19 years old.
+Following the death of his brother Sid, and with Harry and Fred on the other side of the world in Canada (with Harry recovering from an extremely near miss at Passchendaele), I can only imagine his mothers thoughts.
+Maybe life was tough enough for Herbert that the post-war army seemed a good safe career choice, especially as a medic; or it was just an escape from a tough home environment.
+Either way, in the summer of 1920, Private 207522 Herbert Crook, Royal Army Medical Corps, found himself in the baking heat of Mesopotamia.
+He was almost 19 years old.

 By way of a brief history, Mesopotamia had been a battleground for the British during the war, and much bitter fighting against the Ottoman Turkish army had taken place.
 After an armistice with the Turks 6th army on 31st October 1918, at Mosul, British rule was slowly established with a view of maintaining control until the nation could stand on its own feet (I won’t mention the geopolitics of oil!).
 A peacekeeping force was in place, although much depleted from wartime strength.
-Politically, a decision was made to superimpose the systems employed over generations in India to maintain government over the Sunni and Shia Arab population.
+Politically, a decision was made to superimpose the systems employed in the civil service over generations in India to maintain government over the Sunni and Shia Arab population.
 It wasn’t to be a quick fix.
 After Turkish rule ended, Political Officers were put in place to maintain administration, including taxation, and generally keep order.
 The short version is that the often warring Arab factions were suitably irritated enough by British rule after the lax and corrupt Turkish rule, that in early summer 1920 they united and rebelled.
 The British, and their inexperienced local political leaders, were caught off guard.
 Increasingly, the British public questioned the involvement of troops in the region.
 It was a difficult place to govern and police, and resentment began to boil over.

-A series of skirmishes took place throughout the summer and increasing civil disobedience.
-A rebellion took hold.
+A series of skirmishes and incidents took place throughout the summer of 1920 and increasing civil disobedience took hold.
 This is where a certain amount of guesswork comes into play, as I simply have nothing to substantiate how Herbert met his death; but one particular event stands out.